Sexual abstinence: During fertile period

 Sexual abstinence can be practiced during the period in which the woman is fertile.

 Before marriage

 Premarital chastity

 In most cultural, ethical, and religious contexts, sex within marriage is not considered to be contrary to notions of chastity.
 Some religious systems prohibit sexual activities between a person and anyone other than a spouse of that person, as have past legal systems and societal norms.
 In such contexts, sexual abstinence was prescribed for unmarried individuals for the purpose of chastity.
 Chastity has been used as a synonym for sexual abstinence, they are similar but with different behavior and restrictions.

 Legal issues

 In some countries any sexual activity outside marriage is illegal.
 Such laws are mostly tied to religion and the legal and political traditions within the particular jurisdiction.
 Laws differ greatly from country to country.
-In some Muslim countries, such as Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Mauritania, Qatar, Sudan, Yemen, any form of sexual activity outside marriage is illegal.
+In some countries, such as Saudi Arabia, Pakistan, Afghanistan, Iran, Kuwait, Maldives, Morocco, Mauritania, Qatar, Sudan, Yemen, any form of sexual activity outside marriage is illegal.